Basico-PS/AutomationOrchestrator/README.md

 ## Usage

-After a succesful installation, you can now start your local server by running the "RUN_SERVER_LOCALLY.bat" [file](https://github.com/Basico-PS/AutomationOrchestrator/blob/master/RUN_SERVER_LOCALLY.bat).
+After a succesful installation, you can now start your server either locally by running the "RUN_SERVER_LOCALLY.bat" [file](https://github.com/Basico-PS/AutomationOrchestrator/blob/master/RUN_SERVER_LOCALLY.bat) or in your protected internal network by running the "RUN_SERVER_NETWORK.bat" [file](https://github.com/Basico-PS/AutomationOrchestrator/blob/master/RUN_SERVER_NETWORK.bat).
 Remember to run the batch file (or commands manually) as an administrator.
-As long as the server is running, you are able to locally (only on your own machine) access the Automation Orchestrator via a browser on http://127.0.0.1:8000/.

-More documentation on how to set up the system and how to make the Automation Orchestrator accessible from other machines in your protected internal network is underway...
+<i>More documentation is underway...</i>